godotengine/godot-docs/classes/class_physicsserver.rst

 - :ref:`RID<class_RID>` **body_create** **(** :ref:`BodyMode<enum_PhysicsServer_BodyMode>` mode=2, :ref:`bool<class_bool>` init_sleeping=false **)**

 Creates a physics body.
-The first parameter can be any value from constants BODY_MODE\*, for the type of body created.
+The first parameter can be any value from :ref:`BodyMode<enum_PhysicsServer_BodyMode>` constants, for the type of body created.
 Additionally, the body can be created in sleeping state to save processing time.

 ----